cissa-unimelb/info/role-descriptions.md

 The Vice President shares these responsibilities, but often is more of a supportive role to the President.
 They must have a good grasp on all aspects of CISSA, and be willing and able to step up when things get busy!

-As both President and Vice President, you are responsible for ensuring committee feels empowered to achieve what they want to in their roles.
-Both of these roles should encourage proactivity, lead by example, and inspire the committee by highlighting the amazing things that the committee has achieved throughout the year!
+As both President and Vice President, you are responsible for ensuring the committee feels empowered to achieve what they want to in their roles.
+Both of these roles encourages proactivity, leading by example, and inspiring the committee by highlighting the amazing things they achieve throughout the year!

 **Key Responsibilities**